The Friends of Ferguson Heritage Ltd. - Tractor Number Plates.

 PART 6 ( Agricultural tractors registered before 1st January 1973)

 A registration mark to which this paragraph applies shall, except where it is so designed and constructed that it may be illuminated from behind by means of the translucency of the letters and figures comprised in the mark or is exhibited on a plate in accordance with paragraph 8 below, be formed of white, silver or light grey letters and figures upon a black surface and every letter or figure shall be indelibly inscribed upon that surface or so attached to the surface that it cannot readily be detached therefrom, and in a case where the letters and figures are exhibited on a flat plate the plate may be constructed of cast or pressed metal having raised letters and figures.
+PART 8

 This refers to the standard reflecting numberplates required today, which MAY be fitted to tractors registered before 1st January 1973, and to tractors registered after 1st January 1973 which do not have lights and cannot be used on a road during the hours of darkness